quakelive-server-standards/quakelive-server-standards/_myservers/README.md

 All your servers are defined inside the `docker-compose.yml` file.
 Docker allows for easy server management.
 You do not need to install anything and everything runs out of the box.
 Combined with Git it is a perfect backup and recreation tool.
 If you want to move your Quake Live servers to another server computer, the only things you need to do is to install Git and Docker and to clone your own fork of the Quake Live Server Standards repository.

+## Installation

+You will need to install Git, clone the Quake Live Server Standards repository and install Docker.

+### Git

+At first you need to create your own Git repository.
+You can do that either by creating a fork on GitHub or by directly cloning this repository.
+If you do not have experience in working with Git use a GitHub fork.

+#### Using a GitHub fork

+To be able to fork you need to have to log in to your GitHub account.
+If you do not have one you need to register first.
+The free plan lets you create as many publically visible repositories as you like.

+To create a fork you click on the "Fork" button on the top right corner.
+This will create new GitHub repository in one of your namespaces.

+Now clone your new repository.
+Cloning a repository can either be done with the official [command line tool](https://git-scm.com/downloads) or one of the many [graphical user interfaces](https://git-scm.com/downloads/guis).
+In this guide we will refer to the command line tool.

+On the command line type `git clone https://github.com/<your-github-name>/<your-repository-name>.git`.
+You can copy and paste the clone link from the GitHub website.
+If you do not know how to do this use these [instructions](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository).

+Your repository now resides on two locations.
+On your harddrive and on GitHub.
+The GitHub location is known to your local version as the `origin`.
+It is the main location your repository resides in and you can create arbitrary many clones from it.
+If you change something in your local version you will push these changes to the origin.
+If something changed in the origin you will merge theses changes into your local version.
+That way, arbitrary many people can work together.

+To be able to stay up to date regarding the latest server trends, you need to add the official Quake Live Server Standards Git repository as an additional location next to `origin`.
+On the command line type `git remote add upstream https://github.com/quakelive-server-standards/quakelive-server-framework.git`.
+Every time there is something new you now can pull these changes by typing `git pull upstream origin`.

+The last step is to clone all of the Git sub modules which are other Git repositories that were integrated into that one.
+One the command line type `git submodule init`.

+#### Not using a GitHub fork

+If you do not have a GitHub account or if you do not want your repository to be publicly available you can also directly clone this repository with `git clone https://github.com/quakelive-server-standards/quakelive-server-framework.git`.

+After cloning, the official Quake Live Server Standards repository will be listed as the `origin` location.
+You will want to replace that with a repository location of your own.
+Since you also want keep the official location you start by renaming it from `origin` to `upstream` by typing `git remote rename origin upstream` into the command line.

+Now you can add your own Git repository location as the `origin` by typing `git remote add origin <url-to-your-git-repository>`.

+The last step is to clone the sub modules with `git submodule init`.

+### Docker

+This framework uses Docker to compose configurations and to run any amount of server instances.
+It will also take care of any additional software that the Quake Live server or its rcon client needs.
+This [link](https://docs.docker.com/engine/install/) will provide you every information you need to install it.

 ## Configuring your Quake Live servers

+There are six different means by which you will configure your server.

+- Cvars: Config variables which represent most aspects of the game.
+There are cvars of a technical nature and cvars that alter the experience toward the player.
+- Factories: Factories represent a set of cvars bound to a certain game type like Duel.
+- Player status: In a file called `access.txt` you can assign roles like admin, moderator or simply ban a player.
+- Map pools: You can define map pools but which by default only influence the after match voting screen.
+- Workshop items: You can specify a list of free downloadable content for your server, mostly additional maps.
+- minqlx plugins: There is a Quake Live server extension called minqlx which allows to alter the server's behaviour through plugins.

+Before you start and try to figure out which configurations are the best, this server frameworks comes with carefully drafted standards which you can use.
+Every directory outside `_myservers` engage with one of the above mentioned topics.
+You will find a standard `server.cfg` which at defines all the technical necessities in the context of the Docker-based framework but also community determined standards.
+You will find lists of workshop items that are useful and ready-to-use map pools.
+Just take a look by yourself.

+All of those directories contain a `standard` and an `evolved` directory.
+The first one contains community determined standards and the latter one community contributed variants, which can offer a special or a carefully evolved experience to the players.

+When you compose your server configuration you can draw on those resources as a starting point.
+The next step then is to create your own variants.
+And then to contributing them back into the official Quake Live Server Standards repository to make them available for all of us.

 ### Cvars and their locations